If you’re interesting in learning about the latest private hire operators in London, then this is the guide for you.

 - Working for an environmentally friendly company.

-- They have not built up as big a brand as some of the other companies mentioned on this list, so it’s uncertain if you’ll get a steady stream of riders in your area.
+- They are by no means the biggest company on this list, so it’s uncertain if you’ll get a steady stream of riders in your area.

 - Stricter policy on vehicles.